 A moderated caucus focuses on a sub topic of the overall debate.
-It is ideally suite to solve smaller disputes that are adjacent to the overall topic but shound´t take up the entire session.
+It is ideally suited to solve smaller disputes that are adjacent to the overall topic but shound´t take up the entire session.
 Alternatively a moderated caucus may be chosen to bring attention to a topic that was ignored so far and you might want to highlight.

 A moderated caucus is set up similarly to the general debate.
-There is a speakers list with a set speakers time (which sould be specified by the delegate putting the motion forwar.)
+There is a speakers list with a set speakers time (which should be specified by the delegate putting the motion forwar.)
 The delegate initiating the caucus can choose wether he/she would like to speak first or last.

 Unlike the general debate you cannot raise a point of personal privilege, point of order or comment on the speech of a single delegate.
 A moderated caucus is designed for a quick and seamless interaction between the various delegates without the debate being held up by too many formal requirements.

 The specific formel procedures will differ from conference to conference though.
-In order to avoid confusion you can prepare ahead by reading through the rules of procedures of the conference.
+In order to avoid confusion you can prepare ahead by reading through the Rules of Procedures of the conference.